tmeasday/meteor-router/README.markdown

 Meteor.Router.to('/news');
 ```

+*NOTE* that this doesn't reload the app, it instead uses HTML5 `pushState` to change the URL whilst remaining loaded.

 #### Route Matches

 When the route function is called, `this` corresponds to a page.js [`Context`](https://github.com/visionmedia/page.js#contextcanonicalpath), allowing you to do the following: